RyanisyydsTT/ParaAI/README.md

 # **ParaAI**

-GenesisAI is a powerful paragraph generation tool powered by artificial intelligence, designed to create high-quality content with the ability to detect AI-generated text.
+ParaAI is a powerful paragraph generation tool powered by artificial intelligence, designed to create high-quality content with the ability to detect AI-generated text.
 Perfect for anyone needing to quickly generate unique paragraphs for various purposes.

 ## **Features**